"Find something you're passionate about and keep tremendously interested in it." Julia Child "Be so good they can't ignore you." Steve Martin

 What is Mentor Coaching?

-From Patty Burgin: "It's a dynamic personal learning experience designed to build your understanding and use of the ICF Core Competencies.
-Some of it is done individually, some of it small groups.
-And it's a requirement for coaches who are ready to earn or renew their international credential.
-In mentor coaching, we "connect the dots" between your skill development, your coaching presence and style and the ICF Core Competencies.
-We'll give you feedback to reflect on and to put into practice going forward.
-Mentor coaching is you being coached--on your coaching.
+From Patty Burgin: "If you've completed the seven hours of group mentor coaching in Module II, you've already experienced this dynamic personal learning experience designed to build your understanding and use of the ICF Core Competencies.
+And you've received written feedback from the Professional Certified Coaches (PCCs) on our faculty.
+In mentor coaching, we connect the dots between your skill development, your coaching presence and style, and the ICF Core Competencies.
+Mentor coaching is you being coached on your coaching.

 Create, evaluate, and select a good recording to send with your application, and to